nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 LIMIT 3
 ```

-2. What is the total quantity, revenue and discount for each segment?
+**2. What is the total quantity, revenue and discount for each segment?**

 ```sql
 SELECT